 And if you end up conceding defeat and buying a car, you’ll spend half your time trapped in the traffic that banks up behind the trams, unable to overtake them.
 Enjoy your life.

 By jove, is Melbourne full of beautiful buildings or what?
 From the city’s skyscrapers, to the houses people live in, the city is home to some stunners.

-When you first arrive, you’ll probably walk around, chin dropped down to your knees, mouth gaping open.
+When you first move to Melbourne, you’ll probably walk around, chin dropped down to your knees, mouth gaping open.
 People live in these places?
 And they’re still not expensive as their Sydney counterparts?